It might be the summer holidays here in the UK, but that’s not stopping the media from sharing misinformation about induction of labour.

 I’m also blogging about the issues, with more of that to come soon.

 So if you’re an insta-fan and we’re not yet connected, come on over and find me and my resources.
-And if you’d like to discuss the latest in birth-related research and thinking from the comfort of your tablet, phone or computer, the next course runs from September 20-27 2019.
+And if you’d like to discuss the latest in birth-related research and thinking from the comfort of your tablet, phone or computer, the final course runs from November 15-22 2019.
 There are three more weeks for catch-up if you need it after that.

 More induction resources